 Apple & Elderflower Drizzle Cake

-2 granny smith apples, diced
+2 granny smith apples, dicedjuice and zest of one lime

 2 tbsp sparkling elderflower presse